 A regulatory body called National Educational Alliance for Technology will be created for better utilisation of technology for more efficient learning.
 It proposed to create a national alliance with the EdTech companies to create a more personalised learning experience.

 Another important reform brought up is the education and training of the teachers, by 2030 the minimum educational qualification required to teach the students would be a 4 Year Bachelor of Education.

-National research foundation would be set up to take care of the research and innovations.
+A national research foundation would be set up to take care of the research and innovations.
 The National Education Policy was tailored to overcome the grievances and inequality in opportunities and resources.
-However the implementation of these new policies might take immense efforts and resources, intense collaborations with stakeholders etc.
+However, the implementation of these new policies might take immense efforts and resources, intense collaborations with stakeholders etc.

 Art And Media(1)

 Online IQ Test(4)

 Career in Design(12)